interep-project/interep.js/packages/db/README.md

 */
 ```

-You can find the Mongoose model of each entity on `src/<entityName>/<EntityName.model.ts>`.
+You can find the model of each entity on `src/<entityName>/<EntityName.model.ts>`.
 Each model has predefined functions and some custom static functions defined on `src/<entityName>/<EntityName>.statics.ts`.
 The `@interrep/db` package also exports types and models of each entity.